rpraka/Futures-Visualization-Pipeline/README.md

 ![image](https://user-images.githubusercontent.com/67923084/147692550-b63da1ff-b710-402b-8597-5c6e9217468d.png)

 ## Data Processing and Visualization
 DataSaver ports the data from NT 8 very cleanly, consistently generating an accurate copy of the data with 0 missing values.
-This makes data processing quite simple.
+This greatly simplifies data processing.

 **Section 1** of _Futures_Visualization_Pipeline.ipynb_ demonstrates a multi-instrument processing pipeline, where time-indexed data from the highly correlated Nasdaq (NQ) and S&P 500 (ES) Futures is merged together. **Section 2** demonstrates processing techniques with non-time-indexed data, with chunking techniques and time-reindexing.